tintumonmartin/odoo_install_script/README.md

 # odoo_install_script
 Script for Install, Update, Restart and Remove Odoo

-Script for installing Odoo V9 on Ubuntu 14.04 LTS (could be used for other version too)
+Script for installing Odoo on Ubuntu LTS (could be used for other version too)

-Author: Tintumon
+Author: Tintumon.
+M

+Inspired by : Yenthe V.G

+Initial code copied from https://github.com/Yenthe666/InstallScript

+Thanks Yenthe V.G
 -------------------------------------------------------------------------------
-This script will install Odoo on your Ubuntu 14.04 server.
+This script will install Odoo on your Ubuntu server.
 It can install multiple Odoo instances in one Ubuntu because of the different xmlrpc_ports
 -------------------------------------------------------------------------------
 Make a new file:

+Download file using sudo wget https://raw.githubusercontent.com/tintumonmartin/odoo_install_script/master/odoo_install.sh

 touch odoo_install.sh